 Traditional publishing refers to “getting a book deal,” which is most people’s vision of getting published.
-But self-publishing has boomed in popularity over the last decade and I truly believe it’s the way of the future.
+But self-publishing has boomed in popularity in the last decade, and I truly believe it’s the way of the future.
 I recommend self-publishing over traditional publishing for the following reasons:

 You’ll earn more in royalties.
 When you self-publish on Amazon, you’ll earn 60% of every print book sale, less printing costs, and 70% of every e-book sale.
 When you go with a traditional publisher, you’ll likely earn between 10% and 30% of book sales.

 More than 80% of books sold are sold through Amazon.
 Okay, I will say this: one benefit of going with a traditional publisher is that they will take care of distribution for you.
 They work to sell your book to retailers like Barnes and Noble, and can get your book into physical bookstores more easily than you’ll be able to on your own.
 However, more than 80% of books sold today are sold through Amazon.
 Therefore, self-publishing straight to Amazon is already putting you in front of the main audience of book-buyers.
 And when you select Amazon’s expanded distribution option, you can get your book into other online retail outlets as well.

 You’ll have more creative control.
 With Pilot Press, I want you, the author, to maintain creative control over your book.
 I want you to be proud of the final product, and I want it to align with your goals and your vision.
 I will offer my guidance and expertise to help you to create a book that is beautiful, marketable, and professional.
 But you get the final say in all creative decisions.
 Whereas, when you sign a contract with a traditional publisher, the creative control is in their hands.